stackbit-projects/ultra-primrose-9dd8f/content/posts/false-causality-statistical-experiment-and-love.md

 <cite>Spirer, Spirer & Jaffe 1998, p.
 1.</cite>

 So data can be easily manipulated or misunderstood to tell a different story from the truth.
 This post will tackle one of the most common forms of Statistical Fallacies, with the name **False Causality**

+# Case introduction
+As an avid manga(Japanese comics) reader, I stumble in 1 book that introduces me to the world of statistical experimentation.
+No, I'm not talking about Manga Guide to Statistics, I'm talking about "Science Fell in Love, So I Tried to Prove It"